daviaraujocc/log-sense-ai/README.md

 ## About

 LOG-SENSE is a Proof-of-Concept (POC) AI-powered log analysis system designed to identify potential security issues, service errors, and performance problems in infrastructure logs.
-The system leverages structured generation techniques using Outlines (https://github.com/dottxt-ai/outlines) and Pydantic (https://docs.pydantic.dev/latest) to ensure consistent, strongly-typed output.
+The system leverages structured generation techniques using Outlines (https://github.com/dottxt-ai/outlines) and Pydantic (https://docs.pydantic.dev/latest) on compatible LLM APIs/Engines to ensure consistent, strongly-typed output.

-The system works by processing log files in manageable chunks, analyzing them using LLM models according to a prompt template, and generating structured JSON output based on a Pydantic schema.
-LOG-SENSE identifies potential security threats, performance bottlenecks, and system errors, categorizing them by severity levels and providing recommended actions for remediation, it's also capable of generating both console reports and PDF documentation for easy sharing and archiving.
+LOG-SENSE processes log files in smaller chunks, analyzes them with AI language models using predefined prompt templates, and generating structured JSON output based on a Pydantic schema.

 ## Features